KSET/brucosijada-karte/README.md

 # BRUCIFER

-Web application for selling tickets to freshmen students and registrating
+Web application for selling tickets to freshmen students and registrating entered guests on festival.

 ## Local Deploy